-Financial instruments that potentially subjects the Company to concentrations of credit risk consists of cash and cash equivalents and restricted deposits.
+Financial instruments that potentially subject the Company to concentrations of credit risk consist of cash and cash equivalents and restricted deposits.
 The Company's cash and restricted deposit is held at a major Canadian financial institution in both Canada and Jamaica and a major financial institution in Peru.
 The maximum exposure to credit risk is equivalent to the carrying amount.
-As at August 31, 2020, the Company does not consider any of its financial assets to be impaired.
+As at August 31, 2021, the Company does not consider any of its financial assets to be impaired.

-Liquidity risk
+Liquidity risl

 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
 The Company manages liquidity risk through monitoring cash outflows due in its day-to-day business and by regular cash flow forecasting of cash requirements to fund exploration projects and operating costs.
-As at August 31, 2020, the Company's liabilities included accounts payable and accrued liabilities of \$377,698 all of which are due within normal trade terms of generally 30 days, except for a balance of \$180,738 arising from the LARG acquisition which is due to a company related to a director of the Company and is due by January 15, 2021 (see notes 8 and 13).
+As at August 31, 2021, the Company's liabilities included accounts payable and accrued liabilities of \$1,146,648 all of which are due within normal trade terms of generally 30 days (see note 1, going concern).